Henry (unit): Use

 The International System of Units (SI) specifies that the symbol of a unit named for a person is written with an initial capital letter, while the name is not capitalized in sentence text, except when any word in that position would be capitalized, such as at the beginning of a sentence or in material using title case.

 The United States National Institute of Standards and Technology recommends users writing in English to use the plural as henries.

 Applications

 The inductance of a coil depends on its size, the number of turns, and the permeability of the material within and surrounding the coil.
 Formulae can be used to calculate the inductance of many common arrangements of conductors, such as parallel wires, or a solenoid.
-A small air-core coil used for broadcast AM radio tuning might have an inductance of a few tens of microhenries.
+A small air-core coil used for broadcast AM radio tuning might have an inductance of a few tens of microhenries (~10 μH).
 A large motor winding with many turns around an iron core may have an inductance of hundreds of henries.
 The physical size of an inductance is also related to its current carrying and voltage withstand ratings.